fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Description:  We go to the new checkings form select the options Interest and Individual, type data in the inputs and submit.
 Date: 08/03/2022
 Functionality: Create a checking.
-Input data and actions: We select the Interest and Individual options by clicking them, then we type the name of the checking and the deposit amount: Interest Individual Checking-1000000 and submit the form.
+Input data and actions: We select the Interest and Individual options by clicking them, then we type the name of the checking and the deposit amount: Interest Individual-1000000 and submit the form.
 Expected Result: Create a interest and indiviudal checking with a deposit of 1000000.
 Obtained Result: The checking was created correctly.